ClaytonTreder/cjtdevs-com/src/content/pages/prices.md

         text: A website that doesn't change.
 We will design and place content specific for you or your business.
 Tell us what you want and that's it!
       - title: Dynamic Website
         price: $750
-        text: Similiar to a static website but, with the ability to add/edit content.
+        text: Similiar to a static website, but with the ability to add/edit content.
 Have some recipes to share or want to start a blog?
 This is the option for you!
       - title: E-Commerce Website
         price: $1500
         text: Do you want to sell something online?
 Or provide a service through your website?
 Powered by Stripe, we can make you a beautiful place to sell online.